zakarfihabanno/Twilight-To-Power/README.md

 By the end of this chapter, you should have:

-* Removed or limited their main distractions
+* Removed or limited your main distractions
 * Created a dedicated training environment
 * Established a minimum daily commitment
 * Created a method for tracking your behaviour